 - A serverless function component, providing means to implement common workflows like authentication or other business logic

 - A permission system, based on GraphQL permission queries

-If you like the concepts and features of Graphcool Framework and it fits your use case, you can keep using it like nothing changed.
-If you like have more flexibility and more choice in how to put together your GraphQL backend stack, then I encourage you to check out Prisma for your next project.
+If you like the concepts and features of Graphcool Framework and it fits your use case then consider using it.
+If you like to have more flexibility and more choice in how to put together your GraphQL backend stack, then I encourage you to check out Prisma for your next project.

 Due to several renamings of repositories and both CLIs during the Prisma developer preview, you might come across inaccurate documentation or broken links.
 We are currently going through all our resources accordingly.
 If you encounter anything unexpected, you are welcome to provide your feedback here.

 If you have any question at all about the Graphcool Framework or Prisma, don’t hesitate to post it in this thread.